behnazkhoshnood/good-cook-ms3/README.md

   - **Step 5** - Be redirected to profile.html and a flash message notifing the user that the recipe is updated.
   - **Step 6** - Should the user wish to cancel the action, they can click on the cancel button located on bottom left.
     - **Step 7** - If user clicks the cancel button he/she will be redirected to profile page and all changes will be disregarded.
+**Test 2 - Avoid duplication in multi choice dropdown input field - Test Passed ✓**
+  - **step 1** - In edit form in marks field user can just add one of each choices.

 **Test 2 - Deleting a Recipe - Test Passed ✓**
   - **Step 1** - Navigate to All Recipes, or profile page.
   - **Step 2** - Click the button labeled "DELETE".
-In mobile phone view this button can be found on top of the recipe collapsible body.
+In mobile phone view this button can be found on top of the recipe collapsible body but in desktop view it is placed in the head of the collapsible.(for admin user this button is allways in the head of collapsible, in "All recipe page.")
   - **Step 3** - User gets a message if they are sure to delete this recipe.
-  - **step 4** - If confirm the recipe deletes and user redirects to their profile page but if press cancel, recipe stayes unchanged and the user will be redirected to their profile page.
+  - **step 4** - If confirm the recipe deletes and user redirects to their profile page but if press cancel, recipe stays unchanged and the user will be redirected to their profile page.
+Admin user will stay in any page that they deleted the recipe from.

-**Test 3 - Avoid duplication in multi choice dropdown input field - Test Passed ✓**
-  - **step 1** - In edit form in marks field user can just add one of each choices.

 ## **Admin Capability**